relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/05 - Working with Data in Python/main.md

 &nbsp;

 The dot at the top shows that 1 test ran (even though you had multiple checks in the same function) to determine whether the values submitted produced an error.
-Since all are valid for the function, teh unit test came back successful.
+Since all are valid for the function, the unit test came back successful.

 &nbsp;